securefederatedai/openfl/docs/overriding_agg_fn.rst

 Custom Aggregation Functions
 ----------------------------

+OpenFL provides interfaces to support your own custom aggregation functions.
 You can also create your own implementation of :class:`openfl.component.aggregation_functions.core.AggregationFunction`.
 See `example <https://github.com/intel/openfl/blob/develop/openfl-tutorials/Federated_Pytorch_MNIST_custom_aggregation_Tutorial.ipynb>`_ for details.

 1. Define the behavior of the aggregation.